Subscribe to updates

 2025/26 Quarter 3 Financial Monitoring Report

-An update on the council's revenue and capital financial position at the end of Quarter 3 was presented.
-The report indicated a forecast revenue overspend of £6.117 million for the year, representing 0.49% of the approved budget.
-The Capital Programme for 2025/26 was revised to £299.106 million, with a forecast underspend of £95.849 million.
-A significant overspend of £73.08 million was noted in the Dedicated Schools Grant, attributed to increased demand and placement costs for pupils with Special Educational Needs and Disabilities (SEND).
-The Cabinet noted these figures and approved the revised Capital Programme.
+The report provided an update on the council's financial position at the end of Quarter 3.
+The forecast revenue outturn for 2025/26 was an overspend of £6.117 million, representing 0.49% of the approved budget.
+The Capital Programme for 2025/26 was revised to £299.106 million, with a forecast outturn of £203.257 million, resulting in an underspend of £95.849 million.
+A forecast overspend of £73.08 million was noted for the Dedicated Schools Grant, attributed to growing demand and placement costs for pupils with Special Educational Needs and Disabilities (SEND).
+Cabinet noted the revenue overspend, approved the revised Capital Programme, and noted the forecast capital expenditure and the Dedicated Schools Grant overspend.

 2026/27 Budget Report